 What are some tips for picking up cash?

 No matter where you are in the world, picking up cash from a transfer agent can be dangerous.
-Keep the following safety tips in mind to ensure that you don’t become a victim of thieves:
+Stay safe with these tips:

-- Phone ahead to confirm an agent’s location and opening hours before visiting
+- Call ahead.
+Confirm an agent’s location and business hours before visiting.